Cypherlab777/Homelab/README.md

 - Network monitoring, Syslog, and SNMP
 - Network hardening and advanced firewall policies
 - Automation, CCNP-oriented labs, and Security+-oriented labs

 ---

-## 📸 Project evolution

-The physical and logical evolution of the homelab is documented over time.

-Device photos are stored in the corresponding:

-`Materials/<device>/images/`

-Network diagrams are stored under:

-    Diagrams/
-    ├── Physical/
-    └── Logical/

-A chronological summary of major changes is maintained in:

-`CHANGELOG.md`

----